Email Without Static Templates

 Consistent brand output regardless of generation variance

-Brand tokens are applied server-side at render time.
-Agents cannot produce off-brand output because they never write HTML — they write markdown, and MultiMail adds the visual layer deterministically.
+The HTML template is applied server-side at render time.
+Agents cannot produce malformed or unsafe output because they never write HTML — they write markdown, and MultiMail adds the consistent visual layer deterministically.

 Reviewers see exactly what recipients see